acagarcia/zupa/README.md

 `PY.AbstractURL` can be extended to traverse other root URLs.
 For example:
 1. Create a new class `PY.WikiBachURL` which extends `PY.AbstractURL`
 2. Override the `ROOTURL` parameter to be `https://en.wikipedia.org/wiki/Johann_Sebastian_Bach`
 3. Optionally override any of the other parameters defined in `PY.AbstractURL`.
-Please read an understand the terms of use of URLs you will traverse before setting `STOREURLCONTENT` to `1`, as this setting determines whether Beatiful Soup will be pickled and stored in the database
+Please read an understand the terms of use of URLs you will traverse before setting `STOREURLCONTENT` to `1`, as this setting determines whether Beatiful Soup will be pickled and stored in the database.
+Parameters can be used to limit to rate that the tool will iterate through URLs.
 4. Override `GetURLList()` to determine how child links are selected and stored.
 This method should return a Python list of URLs.